jhdcruz/MC.fmly-System/README.md

 You need to have a web provider that supports **`functions`**.
 Such as [**Vercel**](https://vercel.com), it can also be other provider such as DigitalOcean, AWS, etc...

+> This project uses [**Vercel**](https://vercel.com) as its provider.

 ```shell
 yarn build
 ```

-Front-end output on `./client/build/` directory.
+Output in `/build` directory.
 Ready to deploy to hosting.

 ### Desktop:

 The desktop version on production relies on loading the web app.
-You need to deploy the web app, then changing the `loadURL` link in `public/electron.js`.
+You need to deploy the web app, then change the `loadURL` link in `public/electron.js`.

 ```shell